kalieope/Commodle/my-app/README.md

 ## Usage

 Once the server is running, open your browser and navigate to `http://localhost:3000/` to use the application.
-Alternatively, you may access various deployments through vercel in the github.
+Alternatively, you may access various deployments through vercel, which should be linked under the github About!

 ## Features
 - **Home Page**: Displays a searchable map with custom bathroom markers.